The Challenges of Dropshipping

 Get Good at Giving Up

 Outsourcing your fulfillment means giving up a lot of control.
-The benefits of working with a reputable, reliable 3PL far outweigh the costs, but it can be an adjustment to outsource if you’re used to fulfilling products yourself.
+The benefits of working with a reputable, reliable 3PL for your dropshipping far outweigh the costs, but it can be an adjustment to outsource if you’re used to fulfilling products yourself.

 It’s really important to source a great partner when outsourcing fulfillment.
 It’s pretty hard to explain to your customers when it’s not your fault that products weren’t in stock, or fulfilled accurately.
 Even if it is the fulfillment provider’s issue at the end of the day, you’ll take the heat (and lose the customer).